portabletext/editor/packages/editor/README.md

 > The official editor for editing [Portable Text](https://github.com/portabletext/portabletext) – the JSON based rich text specification for modern content editing platforms.

-## Build Your Own Portable Text Editor
+## Get started with the Portable Text Editor

 This library provides you with the building blocks to create a completely custom editor experience built on top of Portable Text.
 We recommend [checking out the official documentation](https://www.portabletext.org/).
 The following guide includes the basics to get your started.